uliss/quneiform/readme.txt

 This port is has several limitations.
 Among the biggest ones are:

 - it has been tested only on Linux and OS X
-- it only works on 32 bit x86 processors
+- it only works on x86 and amd64 processors
-- layout analysis is disabled

 Patches to fix any of these issues are gladly accepted.